ayoe/hidesensitive/README.md

 v 0.2-1: keywords actually do save through resprings? idk what i was seeing before.
 ANYWAY: BIG THINGS!
 You may now define which applications you wish to be blocked in Settings.

+v 0.2.1-1: sensitive notifications on lock screen will now be hidden from notification center, too.

 Credits
 ============